 Prior to the 1950's there were few homes and many of those were seasonal.
 During these times water quality was not a problem and eel grass beds were plentiful.
 Dramatic declines in water quality, and the quality of the estuarine habitats, throughout Cape Cod, have paralleled its population growth since these times.
-The problems in these particular sub-embayments studied generally include periodic decreases of dissolved oxygen, decreased diversity of benthic animals, and periodic algal blooms.
-Eelgrass beds, which are critical habitats for macroinvertebrates and fish, have greatly diminished from these waters.
-All the sub-embayments which historically supported eelgrass (as evidenced by the 1951 survey) have almost all shown a nearly 90% or greater reduction in area
+The problems in these particular sub-embayments generally include periodic decreases of dissolved oxygen, decreased diversity of benthic animals, and periodic algal blooms.
+Eelgrass beds, which are critical habitats for macroinvertebrates and fish, have completely disappeared from these waters.
+Furthermore, the eelgrass was replaced by macro algae, which are undesirable, because they do not provide high quality habitat for fish and invertebrates.
+In the most severe cases habitat degradation could lead to periodic fish kills, unpleasant odors and scums, and near loss of the benthic community and/or presence of only the most stress-tolerant species of benthic animals.

-Coastal communities, including Mashpee and Falmouth, rely on clean, productive, and aesthetically pleasing marine and estuarine waters for tourism, recreational swimming, fishing, and boating, as well as commercial fin fishing and shellfishing.
-The continued degradation of these coastal sub-embayments, as described above, will significantly reduce the recreational and commercial value and use of these important environmental resources.
+Coastal communities, including Mashpee and Barnstable, rely on clean, productive, and aesthetically pleasing marine and estuarine waters for tourism, recreational swimming, fishing, and boating, as well as commercial fin fishing and shellfishing.
+The continued degradation of these coastal subembayments, as described above, will significantly reduce the recreational and commercial value and use of these important environmental resources.